eduardodelito/Movies/README.md

  * Details with  (Track Name, Artwork, Artist, Genre, Price, Release Date, Length, Description)
  * Used loader in the placeholder image.
  * Error banner for the search query if it is not available.

+#Dependency modules
+ * buildSrc - Initialize all dependency libraries and versions.
+ * movies-client - API request and parsing response and save it into local database.
+ * movies-common - shared classes and functions.
+ * movies-database - database to save data response.
+ * movies-ui - To display API response/database into UI.

 # Major libraries